 - The Eyewitness episode "Seashore" features shots of a somewhat ordinary-looking sandcastle throughout its runtime, but in the end sequence, we get to travel through the castle's gate and see that it actually contains many twisting passageways that extend below the water level and ultimately lead to a room full of buried treasures.
 (The "Making Of" feature for the episode shows that the "castle" was really multiple sets, not one structure.)

 - Used twice in the Banjo-Kazooie series:

 - In the original game, there is a sandcastle in a pool of water that one has to drain to enter (while it's accessible with the water present, it's of no use in that case).
-Inside it is a letter grid drawn in the floor that is used for a spelling puzzle needed to earn a Plot Coupon and, more famously, to input the game's Classic Cheat Codes.
+Inside it is a letter grid drawn in the floor that is used for a spelling puzzle needed to earn a Plot Coupon and, more famously, to input the game's cheat codes.